microsoft/genaiops-promptflow-template/README.md

 Each use case (set of Prompt flow standard and evaluation flows) should follow the folder structure as shown here:

 - .azure-pipelines : It contains the CI and PR related pipelines for Azure DevOps and specific to a use-case
-- configs          : It contains data, deployment, and prompt flow data mapping related configuration files.
+- configs          : It contains llmops_config.yaml for  infrastructure and flow related information, data, deployment, and prompt flow data mapping related configuration files.
 - data             : This folder contains data files related to Prompt flow standard and evaluation flow
 - environment      : It contains a dockerfile used for running containers with flows for inferencing on Azure webapps.
 - flows            : It should contain minimally two folder - one for standard Prompt flow related files and another for Evaluation flow related file.
 There can be multiple evaluation flow related folders.
 - tests            : contains unit tests for the flows

-Additionally, there is a llmops_config.json file that refers to important infrastructure and flow related information.
-There is also a sample-request.json file containing test data for testing endpoints after deployment.
+Additionally, there is a sample-request.json file containing test data for testing endpoints after deployment.

 - The '.azure-pipelines' folder contains the common Azure DevOps pipelines for the platform and any changes to them will impact execution of all the flows.